WanderWise Wandering Tech Guide

 • What It Is

-Smart locks are keyless door locks that can be controlled through your phone, a keypad, or even fingerprint access.
+Smart locks are keyless door locks controlled through your phone, a keypad, or fingerprint access.
 Some models lock automatically or send notifications when the door is opened.

 • Why It’s Helpful

-Smart locks give you peace of mind by securing doors discreetly, without restricting your loved one inside the home.
+Smart locks secure doors discreetly without restricting your loved one inside the home.
 They don’t require your loved one to do anything differently, which helps preserve their routine and dignity.
-Many also offer features like remote unlocking or fingerprint access, which can prevent your loved one from getting locked out if they step outside and forget how to get back in.
+Many also offer remote unlocking or fingerprint access, which can prevent your loved one from getting locked out if they step outside and forget how to get back in.

 • Why It’s Suggested at All Stages

 Even at the Early Signs stage, occasional confusion or forgetfulness can make exits risky.
-Smart locks offer a simple but powerful foundation for safety, and they scale well as needs increase, making them a valuable tool throughout all levels of wandering risk.
+Smart locks offer a simple but powerful foundation, and they scale well as needs increase.

 Find more about Smart Locks here: Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits